-Which types of spinal problems are amenable to minimally invasive surgery or microsurgery?
+Which types of spinal problems can minimally invasive surgery or microsurgery help?

 Patients who have a herniated disc typically complain of severe pain that runs down the leg or arm.
 This pain is caused by a pinched nerve.
 Nerve damage may cause pain, numbness, weakness, or partial paralysis.
 Candidates for surgery usually have pain that has failed to improve after at least 6 weeks of nonsurgical care.
 Often, they are unable to work or care for their families because of severe pain that requires the use of strong pain medicine.

 Ruptured disc material (nucleus pulposus) in the spine is most commonly responsible for this pinched nerve.
 Microsurgery allows the surgeon to remove the ruptured disc material from the spinal canal using a microscope along with special small instruments.
 The surgery is often performed under spinal anesthesia only, and most patients leave the hospital within eight to 12 hours.
 Ninety-five percent of the patients report excellent pain relief after microsurgery.